ClausPolanka/wordcount/README.md

 Congratulations.
 You made it to our next recruiting stage which is a coding challenge.
 In this stage you have to show practical skills in the things which you discussed in the previous recruiting stage:
 - Object-Oriented Programming
 - Refactoring
 - Automated Testing (Developer Tests)

+This stage is split into two parts

+1. Home Assignment (expected effort: 3 hours)
+2. Remote-Pair-Programming Sessions (4 hours)

+__Please note__: The home assignment is the precondition for the Remote-Pair-Programming Sessions.
+Only if we are happy with part 1 you will be invited to part 2 of our coding challenge stage.

+### Home Assignment
+We expect you to work 3 hours on the example application which we soon will explain to you in more detail.
+Of course, we can't prevent you from putting more hours in, which we for sure don't expect.
+Please, __don't finish more than a maximum of 3 iterations__ even though this could mean that your spend less than 3 hours.
+Please, as soon as you have finished the home assignment (3 hours of work) let us know, so that we can start with the evaluation.

 ### Remote-Pair-Programming Sessions
-You will collaborate in seven sessions with George Backend Chapter team members in a remote fashion using Skype.
+Considering your home assignment was successful, you will be invited to the 2nd part of this stage.
+You will collaborate in four sessions with George Backend Chapter team members in a remote fashion using Skype.
 The first session starts at 9 am.
 Every session takes one hour.
-There will be a one-hour lunch break from 12am to 1pm.
-The last session goes from 4pm to 5pm.
 At the beginning of every session a new George Backend team member will join the Skype call while the previous colleague leaves.

 In the Remote-Pair-Programming Sessions you need to share your screen so that we can follow your progress.
 In case you have a dual monitor setup, please make sure that you also share your browswer window.
 Of course, you can use the web to research in case you need to look up something.
-In general it should feel as if you would have a regular working day at work.
+In general, it should feel as if you would have a regular working day at work.

 ### Exercise: Word Count Kata
 Please find the requirements for the Word Count Kata on the following [website](https://ccd-school.de/coding-dojo/#cd8).
 At the bottom of that page you will find all requirements split into 9 iterations.
 The goal of this exercise is __not__ to finish as many iterations as possible.
 We will evaluate your solution based on quality over quantity.